joyeecheung/node/doc/api/esm.md

 ### `require`

-The CommonJS module `require` currently only supports loading ES modules when `--experimental-require-module` is enabled.
+The CommonJS module `require` currently only supports loading synchronous ES modules when `--experimental-require-module` is enabled.

 See [Loading ECMAScript modules using `require()`][] for details.